zexoverz/foru-hack/prd/README.md

 **Phase 1: DID Creation** - Users generate public/private key pairs to make identity claims, with AI agents acting as intermediaries to create and manage DIDs as ERC721 NFTs through smart contracts.
 Each DID becomes a unique, transferable token representing the user's decentralized identity.

-**Phase 2: Community Membership** - Once users have established their DID NFTs, they can "fuse with community" to create membership data that gets indexed and stored in the backend system, enabling community participation and governance using their NFT-based identity.
+**Phase 2: Community Membership** - Once users have established their DID NFTs, they can "fuse with community" to create membership data that gets indexed and stored in the backend system, enabling community participation and governance using their NFT-based identity. **This community fusion process is designed to be cost-effective since it doesn't require zero-knowledge proofs for basic community joining - users simply need to verify NFT ownership, making the gas costs minimal and the process accessible to all DID holders.**

 ## System Architecture
 ### DID Claim Process Flow